openstack-archive/senlin/doc/source/user/clusters.rst

 option :option:`--timeout <TIMEOUT>` to specify the default time out in number of seconds.
 This value would be the global setting for the cluster.

+You can use the option :option:`--config` to pass in key-value pairs to the cluster to be created.
+The following config properties are supported:

+- ``node.name.format``: Specify how cluster nodes are automatically named.
+  The value can contain placeholders like ``$nI`` for node index padded with n number of zeros to the left, or ``$nR`` for random string of length n.

 Showing Details of a Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~